nickfargo/state/README.md

 			}
 		}
 	});
-Now our `polyglot` is ready to use.
-It can be placed into any of the language states we've defined, and calls to `polyglot.greet()` will return the proper expression.
+Our `polyglot` is now language-aware and ready to use.
+It can be placed into any of the language states we've defined, and in each case calls to `polyglot.greet()` will return the appropriate expression.
 	polyglot.greet(); // :)

 	polyglot.state.change('French');